riverrun/phauxth/README.md

 [![Hex.pm Version](http://img.shields.io/hexpm/v/phauxth.svg)](https://hex.pm/packages/phauxth)
 [![Join the chat at https://gitter.im/phauxth_elixir/Lobby](https://badges.gitter.im/phauxth_elixir/Lobby.svg)](https://gitter.im/phauxth_elixir/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Authentication framework for Phoenix, and other Plug-based, web applications.
+Authentication library for Phoenix, and other Plug-based, web applications.

 Phauxth is designed with Phoenix 1.3 in mind, but it can also be used with older versions of Phoenix and any other Plug-based application.